telerik/kendo-ui-core/docs/controls/hybrid/application.md

       <a href="#" id="link">Link</a>
     </div>

+###  Initial Views

-##  Initial View
+#### Show the Initial View

-The **Application** provides a way to specify the initial view to show.
-The initial view can be set by passing the view id in the options parameter of the Application's constructor:
+The Application component provides a way to specify the initial view to show.
+The initial view can be set by passing the view `id` in the options parameter of the Application constructor.

-### Define initial view
+The example below demonstrates how to define an initial view.

+###### Example

     <script>
          new kendo.mobile.Application($(document.body), {